-Finally, it is worth noting that in the year 2023, 124 researchers published a declaratory letter accusing IIT of being pseudoscientific theory and not a scientific theory, mainly because in their opinion this theory is not empirically testable.
-As can be expected, this statement provoked counter-reactions published in the professional literature (e.g., Bayne, 2023; Fleming, et al. 2023; Lenharo, 2023).
+Finally, it is worth noting that a declaratory letter was published in 2023 in which 124 researchers criticized IIT for being a pseudoscientific theory mainly because it is not empirically testable.
+As can be expected, this statement provoked counter-reactions in the professional literature (e.g., Bayne, 2023; Fleming et al., 2023; Lenharo, 2023).

-If the criticisms of IIT presented in this overview contain indication of truth, it seems that this theory has not solved the riddle of CΨ.
-What the theory has been able to do is to locate a particular type of neurophysiological structure in the brain that changes in its degree of activation correlate with changes in level of CΨ.
-This I do find very interesting.
+If the criticisms of IIT presented in this overview are valid, it seems that this theory has not solved the riddle of CΨ.
+Interestingly, what the theory has been able to do is locate a particular type of neurophysiological structure in the brain with varying degrees of activation that correlate with changes in the level of CΨ.

-Global workspace theory (GWT) and Global neuronal workspace theory (GNWT) of consciousness.
+Global workspace theory (GWT) and global neuronal workspace theory (GNWT) of consciousness

-Baars (1988, 2017) proposed a cognitive theory of CΨ and Dehaene and colleagues developed it on the basis of brain neurophysiological processes (e.g., Dehaene, 2014; Dehaene and Naccache, 2001; Mashour et al. 2020).
-The fundamental idea behind the GWT is this: a mental state (MS) becomes conscious when it is 'globally available' for treatments by a large number of cognitive processes (such as attention, memory, evaluation, report and response).
-In other words, information, which is represented by a MS, becomes conscious when it is broadcasted by the cognitive global workspace.
-A local MS (e.g., local processes such as sight, hearing) becomes conscious when it is treated by the global workspace (e.g., Baars, 1988, 2017).
+Baars (1988, 2017) proposed a cognitive theory of CΨ and Dehaene and colleagues developed this based on brain neurophysiological processes (e.g., Dehaene, 2014; Dehaene and Naccache, 2001; Mashour et al. 2020).
+The fundamental idea behind GWT is this: information becomes conscious when it is made ‘globally available’ to a large number of cognitive processes (such as attention, memory, evaluation, report, and response).
+In other words, information represented by an MS becomes conscious when it is broadcast by the cognitive global workspace.
+A local MS (e.g., local processes such as sight and hearing) becomes conscious when it is treated by the global workspace (e.g., Baars, 1988, 2017).
 Baars (2017, p.
+235) wrote:

-235) writes, “Consciousness seems to be the publicity organ of the brain… It is a capacity for accessing, disseminating, and exchanging information, and for exercising global coordination and control.” … “Global Workspace Theory (GWT) suggests that the brain has a fleeting integrative capacity that enables access between functions that are otherwise separate. … A sizable body of evidence suggests that consciousness is the primary agent of such a global acess function in humans and other animals.”
-So, one may propose that CΨ is the broadcaster of MSs to many cognitive processes within the cognitive workspace, a process that make these MSs conscious.
-The GWT’s important goal is to explain the differences between conscious and unconscious MSs and processes.
+Consciousness seems to be the publicity organ of the brain… It is a capacity for accessing, disseminating, and exchanging information, and for exercising global coordination and control.” … “Global Workspace Theory (GWT) suggests that the brain has a fleeting integrative capacity that enables access between functions that are otherwise separate. … A sizable body of evidence suggests that consciousness is the primary agent of such a global access function in humans and other animals.

+So, one may propose that CΨ broadcasts MSs to many cognitive processes within the cognitive workspace, a process that makes these MSs conscious.
+The important goal of GWT is to explain the differences between conscious and unconscious MSs and processes.
 It can be grasped by the analogy of a theater.
-What becomes CΨ is similar to an actor whom a spotlight brings out of the darkness.
+What becomes conscious is similar to the actor on stage who comes under the spotlight and emerges from the darkness.
 One may suggest that attention acts like a spotlight, which brings an unconscious MS (or process) into CΨ on the global workspace.
 Given this analogy, it is possible to suggest that external and internal stimuli (memories) in the cognitive system compete with each other to win an entrance ticket to CΨ.
-This concept is similar to the concept of short-term memory, which is the domain of the limited capacity of subjective awareness.
-It should be noted, however, that Baars (2017) suggests replacing the metaphor of Theater with that of the Internet (the world-wide web) because communication on the WWW is multidirectional and better reflects neural processes in the brain.
+This concept is similar to that of short-term memory, which is linked to the limited capacity of subjective awareness.
+It should be noted, however, that Baars (2017) also suggested replacing the theater metaphor with that of the Internet (the World Wide Web) because communication in this domain is multidirectional and better reflects neural processes in the brain.

-The GWT is a theoretical framework that enables the development of various models that aim to explain certain cognitive phenomena, such as backward-masking, attentional blink, and binocular rivalry, including measurements of brain processes with the help of EEG and fMRI.
+The theoretical framework of GWT has enabled the development of various models to explain certain cognitive phenomena, such as backward masking, the attentional blink, and binocular rivalry, using EEG and MRI to measure brain processes.